runemadsen/runemadsen-2012/writings/printing-code/lecture-color.md

 The truth is that color is a sliding spectrum, and color wheels are just basic ways of dividing this spectrum.
 Actually, you can use any three colors to define what's called a color gamut, a subset of all possible colors (http://en.wikipedia.org/wiki/Gamut)

 Terms like primary, complementary, triadic colors vary by model.
-The opposite of "red" in the RYB colour wheel is "green", whereas the opposite of "red" in the RGB colour wheel is cyan.
+The opposite of "red" in the RYB color wheel is "green", whereas the opposite of "red" in the RGB color wheel is cyan.

 Because we are working in both worlds, we are faced with a problem: we are designing on a screen that uses additive blending, but printing on a printer that uses subtractive blending.
 Processing does not have a native way of working with CMYK, and the AMS printers are optimized for the Adobe RGB 1998 color profile ... everything is additive from now on.